balancer/balancer-sdk/balancer-js/README.md

 ## SwapsService

-The SwapsService provides function to query and make swaps using Balancer V2 liquidity.
+The SwapsService provides function to query and make swaps using IguanaDEX liquidity.

 ```js
 const swaps = new swapService({